Natural Alternative Therapies

 blood circulation juice recipe

-If you find it hard to incorporate all these foods, herbs, and spices in your diet, the easiest thing to do is to juice it up.
+If you find it hard to incorporate all these foods, herbs, and spices into your diet, juicing is the easiest thing to do.

 Toss a few dark leafy greens in your blender, add 2 slices of ginger, orange juice (or the whole fruit), a few Goji berries, 1/2 teaspoon ground Cayenne pepper, 25 sunflower seeds, and there you go – a sweet, bitter, spicy circulation-booster made by you.

-Rebounding was declared as the best exercise of all time by no other than NASA and is my favorite exercise.
+Rebounding was declared the best exercise of all time by NASA scientists and is my favorite exercise.

 But, if you don’t like taking hot baths every day, an infrared heating pad is not only more convenient but more effective than a regular heating pad.